Ituri Forest Pygmies | Who Rules the Forest? National Geographic Magazine: Women Build Camp

-These Pygmies have just hiked for two days to their hunting camp and they construct nighttime shelters in about two hours.
-Women bend the branches to create a superstructure and then go off in the woods to get the right kind of leaves.
-The forest hunting camps are about 10k apart, and 10K from where they string their nets.
-Boys who are going through the end of the circumcision ceremony called nKumbi accompanied the adults to the camp and were housed off to the side.
-They were whipped every morning and then sent off into the forest to hunt or fish.
+Pygmies hiked for two days to a site where they made a hunting camp in the Ituri forest.
+Women constructed the nighttime shelters in a couple of hours, bending branches to create a superstructure they later covered with leaves from the forest.
+The forest hunting camps are about 10k apart, and 10K from where the hunters string their nets.
+Boys who are going through the end of the circumcision ceremony called nKumbi accompanied the adults to the camp.
+They had their own structure housed off to the side, and were sent off into the forest to hunt or fish.

 Pygmies are noisy and happy… they stay up late yelling at each other and telling hunting stories… acting out the animals.
 After being around these folks I know one thing is true… most westerers have no idea how to have fun.
 Pygmies laugh until they need others to help them stand up.

 Pygmies have access to matches, but they prefer to carry fire—usually just a smoldering chunk of log or sometimes embers wrapped in leaves.
 I try not to use strobe because it really scares them, but reviewing photos on the back of a digital camera can draw a crowd of thirty or more—all making noise and excitedly pointing at the back of the camera.

 Pakulu’s cheap batteries are starting to go, but every day we get news of troops massing at the Congo/Rwanda border.
 The station in Epulu has an “early warning system” – when the toleca (bicycle transport) riders quit coming on the trans-African highway (footpath) they go into high alert.